 Considering the growing numbers of COVID-19, in Australia, the State Premiers have declared ‘State Emergency’ until further notice.
-At the same time, all the Nepalese nationals are advised to take extra precautions regarding their hygiene and follow every norm issued by the regulators.
+At the same time, all the Nepalese nationals are advised by the Nepalese Embassy to take extra precautions regarding their hygiene and follow every norm issued by the regulators.

-Adding more concern, the Nepalese Embassy has requested its Nepalese migrators to disassociate from any mass gatherings and overseas travelling.
-While to ease up the work concern, the counselling section of Nepalese Embassy, has released press statement.
+Adding more concern, the Nepalese Embassy has requested its Nepalese migrators to disassociate from any mass gatherings and overseas traveling.
+While to ease up the work concern, the counseling section of the Nepalese Embassy, has released press statement.

 - To thoroughly make use of the mail or courier service for passport renewal, license renewal, travel permit, and non-residential identification letter for the verification process.
 However, the individual must fulfil every stated procedure on the official website.

 - Individual for an emergency visit, must contact the Embassy and state their reason for the visit.
-The visiting hours remains open from 10:00 am to 1:00 pm.
+The visiting hours remain open from 10:00 am to 1:00 pm.

-- For official stamp in the authorized warrant of consent letter, individual get requested to visit the Embassy premises only when essential.
+- For an official stamp in the authorized warrant of consent letter, individuals get requested to visit the Embassy premises only when essential.